Adrien Karbowsky

 Adrien Karbowsky (15 December 1855 – 14 March 1945) was a French painter, decorator and architect.

 He is known for his Art Nouveau murals and tapestry designs.

 Life

 Adrien Karbowsky was born on 15 December 1855.

 He was a pupil of Jean-Baptiste Lavastre, who decorated the Paris Opera, and of Justin Lequien.

 Karbowski also studied under Pierre Puvis de Chavannes.

 His Le bras Mignot, à Poissy was exhibited at the Salon of the Société des Artistes Français in 1881 in the Palais des Champs-Élysées, Paris.

 On 1 May 1886 his Calendrier républicain was shown at the Salon.

 At the Salon of 1889 he received an honorable mention.

 Karbowsky became a leading decorator in the Art Nouveau style.

 He collaborated with Frantz Jourdain and Puvis de Chavannes.

 Karbowsky was made a knight of the Legion of Honour in 1902.

 He became a member of the Société de l'Art à L'École, founded in 1906 with the aim of improving public taste by teaching public school students about art and decorating the schools.

+In 1914, at age 59, Karbowsky enlisted in the 65th Infantry Regiment where his age earned the nickname “Grand-Père” (“grandfather”).
+He was wounded at Soupir and fought as a sergeant at the Mort Homme.